 Because of the use of CDBG-DR funding, the environmental review process is triggered and must be completed in accordance with the National Environmental Policy Act (NEPA) before construction can begin and before any funding can be committed to or expended on the project.
-The Environmental Review Process will be coordinated between DLG and KHC, as both agencies have requirements, as dictated by the respective funding sources.
+The Environmental Review Process will be managed by DLG, s.